Performing Arts Car Park (P1) is closed

-Our First Nations program is bold, resilient, and features fierce black work from local and national First Nations artists.
-This program supports and empowers First Nations artists to create work that explores love, life, celebration, loss, pain and grief through a black perspective.
+Our First Nations program is bold, resilient, and features fierce black work from local, regional and national First Nations artists.
+This program supports, empowers and elevates First Nations artists into positions where they can create work that explores love, life, celebration, loss, pain and grief through a black perspective.

 QPAC’s Vision of ‘a lifetime of unforgettable live performances for all Queenslanders’ will be enhanced through the following Values of its First Nation Peoples Engagement Strategy which are: Respect, Honesty, Integrity, Relationships, Protection and Accountability